Quango

-A quango (quasi-autonomous non-governmental organization) is an organization to which a government has devolved power, but which is still partly controlled and/or financed by government bodies.
-The acronym was originally derived from "quasi-NGO", where NGO is the abbreviation for a non-government organization.
+A quango (quasi-autonomous non-governmental organization; also QUANGO) is a corporation, authority or other organisation, formed outside of government-proper, to which a government has devolved power over certain public functions; the organisation has some independence but it is still partly or ultimately controlled or financed by ministers or other government officers.
+The acronym was originally derived from quasi-NGO, where NGO is the abbreviation for a non-government organization, the quasi thus qualifying the 'non'.
+Subsequently, the term acquired the additional "-autonomous" to emphasise the partial separation and semi-independence of the typical quango from its creating government.

+The substitution into the name of near (in place of non), to yield quasi-autonomous near-government organisation (also abbreviated QUANGO), is perhaps the most accurate and most descriptive nomenclature, capturing the proximity to the public sector—and the 'almost'-governmental nature—of such bodies.

-As its original name suggests, a quango is a hybrid form of organization, with elements of both NGOs and public sector bodies.
-Although originating in the United States, the term is primarily used in the United Kingdom and, to a lesser degree, other countries in the core and middle Anglosphere.
+As all versions of the name suggest, quangos are hybrid organizations, with elements of their structure, organisation and governance taken from both NGOs, on the one hand, and regular or mainstream public sector bodies on the other.
+Although originating in the United States, the term is primarily used today in the United Kingdom—as well as, to a lesser degree, other countries in the core and middle Anglosphere.

-In the UK, the term quango covers different arm's-length bodies (ALBs), including "non-departmental public bodies" (NDPBs), non-ministerial government departments, and executive agencies.
+In the UK, quango is not an official term — it has been described as pejorative and "highly emotive", with some using it disparagingly to criticise duplicative and wasteful bureaucracy, politicians' avoidance of difficult decision-making, and reductions in democratic accountability.
+It nevertheless covers various British arm's-length bodies (ALBs) (the official term), including non-departmental public bodies ("semi-autonomous public bodies") (NDPBs), non-ministerial government departments, and executive agencies.

 Use

 Canada

-In Canada, quangos are referred to as 'Crown Corporations' or simply 'Crown corps'.
+In Canada, quangos are referred to as Crown corporations or simply Crown corps.
 As of May 2021, there were 45 Crown corps owned by the Canadian federal government, however many more are owned by each of the provincial governments.
-Notably electricity providers such as the 'Saskatchewan Power Corporation' a.k.a.
-SaskPower owned by the province of Saskatchewan and 'Manitoba Hydro-Electric Board' a.k.a.
+Notable are electricity providers such as the Saskatchewan Power Corporation (SaskPower) owned by the province of Saskatchewan and 'Manitoba Hydro-Electric Board' a.k.a.
 Manitoba Hydro owned by the province of Manitoba.